Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Polynomial CLTs

 \section{Polynomial CLTs}

 In this section, we will show how the central limit theorems for polynomial test functions (Propositions~\ref{prop:CLS} and \ref{prop:CLSplanar}) are derived.
 The principal difficulty for both is the covariance calculation, made in the previous section.
 The remainder of the work is to show that the limiting mixed moments agree with that of a Gaussian.
-Note that this proof is essentially a minor modification to the corresponding proof for a single Wigner matrix (see (2.1.46) of~\cite{AnGuZe} and the development thereafter), and so we do not belabor the details.
+In the case that $\left\{ \atomvar_{i,j} \right\}$ have uniformly bounded moments of all orders, this proof is essentially a minor modification to the corresponding proof for a single Wigner matrix (see (2.1.46) of~\cite{AnGuZe} and the development thereafter).

 \begin{proof}[Proof of Proposition~\ref{prop:CLS}] As in Section~\ref{sec:covar}, we recall that a centered trace of a power,

 can be written as a sum over closed walks of length $2p_j$ on the complete bipartite graph $K(\mathbb{N},\mathbb{N}).$ Let $\walkset{j}$ be those closed walks so that